 No one will know until you tell them, because the aligners are really almost invisible and it won’t change your lifestyle (except in a good way; I’ll come to that soon).
 Plus, travelling with Invisalign is going to be fine!
-You’ll get the full set of aligners at the start of the treatment, so you just have to pack a new aligner if you need to change it while abroad.
+You’ll be issued aligners in batches, so you just have to pack a new aligner if you need to change it while abroad.
 With the Dental Monitoring app, you’ll also be reporting to your dentist remotely by simply sending photos of your teeth.
-The app’s algorithm analyses your progress and your dentist will be able to give advice on your aligners wear and optimise your treatment time.
+The app’s algorithm analyses your progress and your dentist will be able to give advice on your aligner wear and optimise your treatment time.

 The best part?
-You’ll only have to come back to the clinic once every four months!
+You’ll only have to go back to the clinic once every three to four months!

 6. “It’s a surprisingly good way to kick bad habits.”